 CCHA utilizes several outreach procedures to engage homeless individuals and families.
-These include services and outreach from the local food shelf, daytime drop-in shelter, and Salvation Army.
+These include services and outreach from the local food shelf, daytime drop-in shelter, and Salvation Army, supplemented this year by a daytime warming center.
 A SAMHSA funded PATH grant funds outreach work in our community for two outreach positions to find and connect with the homeless who are mentally ill and difficult to engage, offering persons who are experiencing homelessness community-based services.
 A street outreach team, funded by our Police Department, Church Street Marketplace, City and local businesses, provides outreach to individuals, families with children, and youth sleeping on the streets in our downtown area.
 An Adult Local Interagency Team helps to identify unsheltered persons and provide consultation and expertise to help resolve difficult situations involving chronically homeless persons with multiple physical or emotional issues in securing and utilizing services.
 The goal of the team is to help keep these clients within the community and out of the correctional system, hospital, or residential services, while helping them get the support and services they need to be safe and successful.

 These teams identify individuals and families who are homeless and connect them with our Coordinated Entry System.
 Coordinated Entry is a system to streamline access to housing supports and resources in Chittenden County.
 The system was developed to assess and match homeless households for eligible services based on vulnerability, sustainability, and length of homelessness through a standardized, scored assessment.
 Each eligible household will be assigned a housing case manager and added to a master list of homeless households which is reviewed on a weekly basis by coordinated entry partners for appropriate housing opportunities.
+The system has been supplemented with additional outreach and case workers, supporting residents in the hotel system funded by the pandemic response Emergency Housing Initiative.